grafana/k6-docs/docs/sources/v0.48.x/examples/instant-load-increase.md

 ---
 title: 'Instant load increase'
-excerpt: 'Scripting example on how to instantly increase the number of VUs or iterations and hold them for a period of time'
+description: 'Scripting example on how to instantly increase the number of VUs or iterations and hold them for a period of time'
 draft: 'false'
 weight: 22
 ---